-You may have an electric hot water heater.
+You may have the best electric hot water heater.
 If so, find the circuit breaker switch and turn it on.

 If you have a gas heater, you need to learn how to light the pilot.
 What’s more important than anything is making sure that your heater is full of water before turning it on.

 To learn more about the basics of turning on a water heater, continue reading this water heater guide.

 How to Turn on a Water Heater Safely

 Water heater safety is important.
 A water heater is a pressure-controlled tank.
 When you turn a hot water heater on, pressure builds up inside of it.